 Yolk sac tumor

 Generally, non-seminomas tend to grow and spread more quickly than seminomas, but prompt diagnosis and treatment are important for both types of tumors.
-Many germ cell tumors are a mixture of teratoma and other types of germ cell tumors.

 Other, less common types of testicular tumors include: